giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 multiple network domains, each one administered by a different operator that is responsible for (1) maintaining its own (and only its own) domain and (2) ensuring interoperability with the other domains.
-The quintessential example of multi-domain networks is the Internet itself, designed as a “network of interconnected networks”, commonly known as *autonomous systems* (ASs).
+The quintessential example of multi-domain networks is the Internet, designed as a “network of interconnected networks”, commonly known as *autonomous systems* (ASs).

 In multi-domain networking environments, the operator in each domain